cristianocaon/class-os-find-util/README.md

 The provided code implements the ```find``` command provided in UNIX operating systems.

-The '''testdir''' directory is provided only to test the functionality of the command and to generate consistent results.
+The ```testdir``` directory is provided only to test the functionality of the command and to generate consistent results.